Taylor Swift Makes Bruno Mars See ‘Red’ On The Album Chart, Ke$ha Plunges Out Of Top 10

 Taylor Swift‘s Red, meanwhile, retains the top spot on the album tally for a fifth non-consecutive week, after selling another 208,000 copies.
 This causes Bruno Mars to enter in the runner-up position with his second LP Unorthodox Jukebox (192,000).

-On a final note, Billboard points out that One Direction‘s sophomore album Take Me Home (#4) has now crossed the million mark as far as copies sold, making it their second LP to do so this year (following Up All Night, which stands at 1.5 million copies).
+Billboard points out that One Direction‘s sophomore album Take Me Home (#4) has now crossed the million mark as far as copies sold, making it their second LP to do so this year (following Up All Night, which stands at 1.5 million copies).

 Invest the money wisely, lads.